This article was last updated Nov. 3, 2023.

 What if I’m under 26 and experience a life event?
 Can I stay on my parent's plan?

-Even if you’ve experienced another life event, such as marriage, birth of a child, adoption of a child or have employer-sponsored coverage available to you, you can stay on your parent's plan until you turn 26.
+Even if you’ve experienced another life event, such as marriage, birth of a child, adoption of a child or have employer-sponsored coverage available to you, you have the option of staying on your parent's plan until you turn 26.

 Is there a penalty for not enrolling in health insurance when I turn 26?

 No, there is no longer a federal tax penalty for not having health coverage.
 However, some states have their own individual health insurance mandates.

 While you may not be charged a penalty for not having health insurance, having continuous coverage can help you save money in the future.
 Even if you’re relatively healthy right now, health insurance provides financial protection.
-Accidents happen, and a health plan protects you from high, unexpected medical costs.
+In the event that your health changes, a health plan protects you from high, unexpected medical costs.

 Wellmark is here to help you with your health insurance questions